-"Adjusted EBITDA" is defined as net (loss) income adjusted for interest expense (income), income tax benefit, depreciation and amortization, stock-based compensation and other discretionary items determined by management.
-Adjusted EBITDA is intended as a supplemental measure of our performance that is neither required by, nor presented in accordance with, GAAP.
-We believe that the use of Adjusted EBITDA provides an additional tool for investors to use in evaluating ongoing operating results and trends and in comparing our financial measures with those of comparable companies, which may present similar non-GAAP financial measures to investors.
-However, you should be aware that, when evaluating Adjusted EBITDA, we may incur future expenses similar to those excluded when calculating these measures.
-In addition, our presentation of these measures should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
-Our computation of Adjusted EBITDA may not be comparable to other similarly titled measures computed by other companies, because all companies may not calculate Adjusted EBITDA in the same fashion.
+"Adjusted EBITDA" is defined as net (loss) income adjusted for interest expense (income), income tax benefit, depreciation and amortization, stockbased compensation and other discretionary items determined by management.
+Adjusted EBITDA is intended as a supplemental measure of Dave's performance that is neither required by, nor presented in accordance with, GAAP.
+Dave believes that the use of Adjusted EBITDA provides an additional tool for investors to use in evaluating ongoing operating results and trends and in comparing Dave's financial measures with those of comparable companies, which may present similar non-GAAP financial measures to investors.
+However, you should be aware that when evaluating Adjusted EBITDA Dave may incur future expenses similar to those excluded when calculating these measures.
+In addition, Dave's presentation of these measures should not be construed as an inference that its future results will be unaffected by unusual or non-recurring items.
+Dave's computation of Adjusted EBITDA may not be comparable to other similarly titled measures computed by other companies, because all companies may not calculate Adjusted EBITDA in the same fashion.

 Because of these limitations, Adjusted EBITDA should not be considered in isolation or as a substitute for performance measures calculated in accordance with GAAP.
-We compensate for these limitations by relying primarily on our GAAP results and using Adjusted EBITDA on a supplemental basis.
-The reconciliation of net loss to Adjusted EBITDA below should be reviewed and no single financial measure should be relied upon to evaluate our business
+Dave compensates for these limitations by relying primarily on its GAAP results and using Adjusted EBITDA on a supplemental basis.
+The reconciliation of net loss to Adjusted EBITDA below should be reviewed and no single financial measure should be relied upon to evaluate Dave's business.